Chicago Architecture Tour

 Towers, Tiles, and a Tiffany Dome

-We do cover about 2.5 miles of territory on this seminar.
+We do cover about 2.5 miles of territory on this tour.
 Additionally, some of the sites we visit are not entirely accessible to wheelchairs.
-Please contact us with any questions; we will be happy to advise if this seminar will be appropriate for you, and can also design a private, customized tour for visitors with mobility concerns.
+Please contact us with any questions; we will be happy to advise if this tour will be appropriate for you, and can also design a private, customized tour for visitors with mobility concerns.

 Sally Sexton Kalmbach is a fourth generation Chicagoan that has been designing and giving walking tours in the city for 15 years.
 She has taught classes in Chicago history at the Newberry Library, and has given numerous speeches and customized tours for individuals and small groups.
 Her expertise and ability to present material in an accessible, yet informative manner have resulted in a loyal following.
 Sally is the author of two books about Chicago history: "The Jewel of the Gold Coast, "Mrs. Potter Palmer's Chicago" and "Mrs. Thorne's World of Miniatures"